List of modern great powers: Portugal (1415–1822)

-The Portuguese Empire was the first empire with land on all continents, as well as the earliest and longest-lived of the Western European colonial empires, lasting from 1415 to 1999.
+The Portuguese Empire was the first empire to have territory on all continents, as well as the earliest and longest-lived of the Western European colonial empires, lasting from 1415 to 1999.
 Portugal's small size and population restricted the empire, in the 16th century and beyond, to a collection of small but well-defended outposts along the African coasts, alongside three vast colonies, Angola, Mozambique and Brazil.
 For most of the 16th century, the Portuguese Indian Armadas, then one of the strongest navies in shipbuilding and naval artillery, dominated most of the Atlantic Ocean south of the Canary Islands, the Indian Ocean, and the western Pacific Ocean.
-The height of the empire was reached in the 16th century; but isolation and competition against new colonial empires like the British, French and Dutch, started its long and gradual decline.
-After the 18th century, Portugal focused on the colonization of Brazil as well as its African possessions.
+The height of the empire was reached in the 16th century, but isolation and competition with new colonial empires like the British, French, and Dutch began its long, gradual decline.
+After the 18th century, Portugal focused on the colonization of Brazil and its African possessions.
 However, following the Liberal Revolution of 1820, Brazil soon declared independence and the Portuguese Empire lost its most prized possession.